yama-yuki/skeletal-amr/README.md

 ```

 # Description
 Our dependency matching system is a pipeline of "Dependency Matcher" and "Relation Classifier".
-The pipeline first processes an input sentence with lexical and syntactic preprocessing using `SpaCy` and `Stanza`.
+The pipeline first processes an input sentence with lexical and syntactic preprocessing using `spaCy` and `Stanza`.

 ## Dependency Matcher

-Our matcher is build upon [dependency matching module]() of `SpaCy`, which works in naive manner.
+Our matcher is build upon dependency matching module of `spaCy`, which works in naïve manner.
-The dependency patterns are stored in `patterns`.
+The dependency patterns are stored in [`patterns`]().

+The patterns in our current version are described in spaCy v2.0 format and we are now working on to support v3.0's SEMGREX format.

 ## Relation Classifier